 There are also betrayals in couple relationships which have some of the same effects on your partner as an extra-marital affair.
-For example: an undisclosed pornography habit, secretly going to see strippers, visiting “massage” parlours or escorts/prostitutes or engaging in an internet affair.
-Click here to take a quiz to determine if your internet relationship has crossed the line.
+For example: an undisclosed pornography habit, secretly going to see strippers, visiting “massage” parlours or escorts/prostitutes, or engaging in an internet affair.

 The consequence to your relationship can be very similar in these “affair-like” situations.
 Couples counselling can help repair the damage.

 If you are like most people, you didn’t set out to be unfaithful to your partner when you first entered the relationship.
 You likely began with passion, and an idealized perception of your partner.
 This is how most relationships begin.
-We are blindly optimistic and unprepared for what lies ahead to keep our relationship on course.
+We can be blindly optimistic and unprepared for what is required to keep our relationship on course.
 Affairs are the result of a relationship in trouble.
 An affair can be devastating.
-It shocks you and your partner into reality.
+It shocks you and your partner into a painful reality.
 It is a huge violation of trust that can leave you feeling like your whole world has fallen apart.
 It stretches your relationship’s emotional bond to its limits.
 It has the power to be a death blow to your marriage.

 But it doesn’t have to be…